- How long can you live after bladder removal?

 - Does bladder cancer spread fast?

-- Is there an artificial bladder?
+- Is sugar bad for bladder?

-- Can your bladder repair itself?
+- Can a bladder be replaced?

 - Are bladder slings safe?